SoongE/DBADRP_Classifier/README.md

 │   └── case_series_id
 |		└── 0001.dcm
 |		└── ...
-distort
+├── splits
-├── affine # dist_type
+|    └── asbo_k_classification.json
-│   └── 0 # intensity
+|    └── asbo_classification.json
-│       ├── HGSBO #class
+└──distort
-│       ├── LGSBO #class
+   └──affine # dist_type
-│       └── NORMAL #class
+       └── 0 # intensity
-└── splits
+           ├── HGSBO #class
-    └── asbo_k_classification.json
+           ├── LGSBO #class
-    └── asbo_classification.json
+           └── NORMAL #class
 ```

-The `*k*.json` file is constructed by `list` with 5 length, and each item of list is `dict`with keys: train, train_label, valid, valid_label.
+The `*k*.json` file is constructed by `list` with 5 length, and each item of list is `dict` with keys: train, train_label, valid, valid_label.
 On the other hand, a .json file without k is just a dict and has the same keys.

 ## License